 You can implement this stocktake approach either manually or using a scanner.

 Step 2.
-Enter the actual number of products or their serial numbers.
+Enter the counted number of products or their serial numbers.

 Read more: Carrying out a stocktake